top of page

 • 2 min read

-On a whim I stopped in El Zonte, booked a room at Beach on the Rocks, a bit pricey but well worth it, stayed 3 nights.
-The manager Omar is a great guy and this place has a vibe.
-If you are not a surfer or bitcoin pundit, there's not much to do in El Zonte, but I didn't have a problem with that - it's a great place to chill.
-I rode to El Tunco 15 mins away, checked it out, also very nice, a bit more developed.
+On a whim, I decided to stop in El Zonte.
+I booked a room at Beach on the Rocks.
+It was a bit pricey, but totally worth it.
+I ended up staying three nights.
+The manager, Omar, is a fantastic guy, and the place has a great vibe.
+If you’re not a surfer or a bitcoin enthusiast, there’s not much to do in El Zonte.
+But honestly, I didn’t mind.
+It’s a perfect spot to chill out and relax.

-El Zonte is known as "Bitcoin Beach", a place where you can pay at most places with bitcoin, a town that has played a defining role in El Salvador's national commitment to Bitcoin.
-Interestingly, in July 2025 I read a BBC News article titled "The Salvadoran beach town that became a Bitcoin testbed".
-While at El Zonte I looked up the story again and was surprised to see it mentioned Beach on the Rocks and Omar.
-The author had also stayed here.
+El Zonte is famously known as "Bitcoin Beach."
+You can pay at most places with bitcoin here.
+It’s a town that has played a significant role in El Salvador's national commitment to Bitcoin.
+Interestingly, in July 2025, I read a BBC News article titled "The Salvadoran beach town that became a Bitcoin testbed."
+While I was in El Zonte, I looked up the story again and was surprised to see it mentioned Beach on the Rocks and Omar.
+The author had also stayed there.

 Comments